Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 To download or learn more about Plugin Sniper, go here:

-I hope you have found this the information in this tutorial useful.
+I hope you have found the above tutorial useful.